callFEELD/CompetitiveServerManager/README.md

 ## Using the aliases
 You can start by typing 'csm' into your console.
-Be aware that you have to place the rcon password first with 'rcon_password YOURPASSOWRD'
+Be aware that you have to place the rcon password first with 'rcon_password YOUR_PASSWORD'